pandaproject/panda/docs/amazon.rst

 .. note::

     Although every effort has been made to make this process as streamlined as possible, if you've never used a setup a server before, you may find it rather daunting.
-In this case we suggest pairing up with a engineer until your through the setup process.
+In this case we suggest pairing up with a engineer until you are through the setup process.

 Configuring your Security Group
 ===============================